Ristosano home Foods and Services for Dysphagia.

 28,00

-The IDDSI FUNNEL is theonly funnel designed to correctly perform the IDDSI Flow Test.
-Simply pour the liquids into the funnel and display the test result.
-The funnel is reusable and recyclable after proper washing according to the instructions provided.
+The IDDSI Funnel isthe only funnel designed to properly perform the IDDSI Flow Test.
+Simply pour the liquid into the funnel and read the test result.
+The funnel is reusable and recyclable after being washed according to the provided instructions.

 Category:

 Would you like to learn more or train your staff?
-Io Sano is the authorized distributor of IDDSI funnels for Europe.
-Contact us for advice, purchases, targeted training, and access to the official guidelines.
+Io Sano is the authorized European distributor for IDDSI funnels.
+Contact us for consultation, purchases, targeted training, and access to official guidelines.

 Categories